UncoderIO/Roota/README.md

 - [Licenses](#licenses)
 - [Resources & Useful Links](#resources--useful-links)

-## What Is RootA
-RootA is a public-domain language for collective cyber defense, created to make threat detection, incident response, and actor attribution simple.
-It acts as an open-source wrapper on top of most of the existing SIEM, EDR, XDR, and Data Lake query languages.
-If you learn the basics of RootA, you will be able to contribute to collective defense.
-And if you have mastered a specific SIEM language, with RootA and Uncoder.IO you can speak them all.

 ## Why RootA

+### Enabling Cross-Platform Query Translation
 The objective of RootA is to accelerate the global cyber industry collaboration.
-You can easily start performing Detection Engineering tasks, having any background in writing SIEM or EDR detection rules.
-Alternatively, if you are good with generic languages like Sigma or Yara, then RootA will look like the next logical step forward.

-### Enabling Cross-Platform Query Translation
 With RootA acting as a wrapper, cyber defenders can take a native rule or query and augment it with metadata to automatically translate the code into other SIEM, EDR, XDR, and Data Lake languages without the need to learn new technology:

 - **Simple universal format.** RootA is expressed using YAML, a wide-spread, easy-to-write and human-readable format.
 - **Keeping the full power of your query.** RootA lets you capture all the native SIEM functions, including aggregations, correlations, and using multiple log sources.
 This way, your complex detection logic can later be rendered in other languages.